xinitrc/xinitrc.de/posts/2014-02-23-Of-rabbits-and-hats.md

 This simply takes a matrix, where there might be an entry at any index and transforms that into a regular expression of one letter and takes the entry itself as letter, if there is no entry present at that point it just uses \(\epsilon\).

-### What about the Matrix
+## What about the Matrix

 What remains is to clear up is what our \(*\) operation matrixes does now.
 What we saw in the post from last week is that the algorithm minimized or maximized some property we calculated.
 This time it's a little different.
 Operations like \(max\), \(min\) and \(||\) "discard" one of their operatands but the \(+\) operation from regular expressions doesn't it creates an alternative.
 So for any node we can use as an intermediate what we get is "Either use the path we already know **OR** the path we can construct by using the intermediate node we are currently testing."
 Now there might not be a path leading from our start to our target node using the specific intermediate node, then we get back a \(\emptyset\) as an alternative path, which is the only value that is acutally discarded by \(+\).
 So what we get in the end is a regular expression specifying **all** pathes we can take to get from a start to a target node.

 Oh by the way with this we implemented another well known algorithm with the same 7 lines of code I presented in the last blog post.
-It's called the McNaughton-Yamada algorithmn or the Kleene-Construction and is taught to probably every computer science major on the planet.
+It's called the McNaughton-Yamada algorithm or the Kleene-Construction and is taught to probably every computer science major on the planet.
 (And forgotten about 5 minutes later ;-) )

 ## Wrapping up